EU locks out Belarus from international aviation

 And Russia might have wanted Lukashenko to lose all face in the West, to make him more dependent on Moscow, another EU source said.

-"It's very difficult to believe that this kind of action could have been taken without at least the acquiescence of the authorities in Moscow, but as I say it's unclear as yet," British foreign secretary Dominic Raab also told MPs in the British parliament on Monday.
+"It's very difficult to believe that this kind of action could have been taken without at least the acquiescence of the authorities in Moscow, but, as I say, it's unclear as yet," British foreign secretary Dominic Raab also told MPs in the British parliament on Monday.

 For its part, Russia's foreign ministry noted that EU states had grounded a flight in 2013 when they were trying to catch US super-whistleblower Edward Snowden.